alistairduffey/SAI_pp_archive/ReadMe.md

 ### An archive of pre-processed SAI simulations

 This repository contains code to post-process common SAI simulations into a small (~1GB), user-friendly, archive of data in an analysis-ready format.

-It also has a usage example notebook, showing how to use this pre-procesed archive to derive some common analyses of SAI scenarios.
+For a quick summary of how to use the data, see the usage example notebook (pp_archive_usage_example.ipynb), which shows how to use this pre-procesed archive to derive some common analyses of SAI scenarios.

 Inputs: